kentridgeai/MRwMR-BUR/README.md

 *  GSA_selection_UR: GSA_UR Algorithm

 To run the reproduce results in the paper, simply run MRwMR_VS_MRwMR_BUR.py.
 The dataset is expected to be stored in the CSV format.
+For the dataset, pls organize it as in the shape of N * (K+1), where N is the number of samples and K is the number of features.
+We note that the last column is the label for the classification task.